Wrongful Death Lawyers in Augusta

 Who can bring a wrongful death action in Georgia?

-Depending on the circumstances of the case, a spouse, the children of the deceased, parents of a minor, or the estate may be able to bring a wrongful death lawsuit.
+Depending on the circumstances of the case, a spouse, the children of the deceased, the parents of a minor, or the estate may be able to bring a wrongful death lawsuit.
 An experienced Georgia wrongful death lawyer can help you decide which parties can sue.

 How do you prove negligence in a wrongful death case?